 Getting Started

 From zero to sub-millisecond search in under 5 minutes.
 No configuration files.
-No daemons to set up manually.
-Just build and go.
+No daemon to set up.
+Every ig command is a one-shot process — install the binary, run a search, and the index builds itself.

 Prerequisites